Best HR Software for Call Centers Compared

 I'll rank them bluntly:

-For small call centers without a dedicated HR team (and that's most of them under 100 agents), InFlow and Gusto are the practical choices.
-InFlow gives you more room to grow.
+For small call centers without a dedicated HR team (and that's most of them under 100 agents), Tellency and Gusto are the practical choices.
+Tellency gives you more room to grow.
 Gusto gives you a faster start.

 So Which HR Software Should Your Call Center Pick?#